trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 Once a token is obtained, it can be reused for future sessions -- users don't need to authenciate if they already have a valid token.
 You can store the auth token in secure enclaves on the users device, browser, etc.

-!!! note "When should users authenticate?"
+!!! question "When should users authenticate?"

     - If your integration solution doesn't manage the wallet tokens, users may need to re-authenticate on their device to get a new auth token
     - Users want to log in to a different device using their email or phone number